Today we dig into Stern’s application essays for the coming admissions season.

 (c) What is your career goal upon graduation from the NYU Stern?
 What is your long-term career goal?

-(This question is the same as last year’s Question #1.
-It is pretty straightforward, and should be approached as you would approach any other “Why an MBA? / Why this school?” question.
-What stands out most about this question vs. other schools’ similar questions is Stern’s emphasis on the choices you’ve made up until now.
-Be sure to answer that part of the question — don’t simply discuss what you’ve done up until now, but also address why you did those things and made those choices.)
+This question carries over unchanged from last year.
+What we think makes this question unique vs. other school’s “Why an MBA?” questions is Stern’s emphasis on the choices you’ve made up until now.
+Be sure to answer that part of the question — don’t simply write about what you’ve done up until now, but also explain why you did those things and made those choices.
+Stern provides some useful admissions tips on its essay page, including podcasts to help you clarify your story.
+These are great resources for any Stern applicant.

 Please describe yourself to your MBA classmates.
 You may use almost any method to convey your message (e.g. words, illustrations).
 Feel free to be creative.